ChristinaAlferieva/Lab4-ReactJS/lecture-review/answers.md

 The function fmap takes a functor Wrapper(A) and a function (from A -> B), which returns a new functor Wrapper(B) with the outcome of applying the function on the value before closing it once more.
 Fmap can be regarded as immutable as it essentially returns a new copy of the container with each call.

+## Question 3 ##
+### Callbacks ###
+#### Advantage ####
+One advantage of callbacks is that you can wait for the result of the previous function call and then execute another function call.
+They can be implemented when the code needs to make a request that could take a relatively long time.
+This allows the system to handle user input events and make more async requests.

+#### Disadvantage ####
+Sometimes using callbacks can lead to a pattern of nested callbacks.
+If a subsequent asynchronous reuqest is required as a result of a prior one receiving a response, the second asynchronous request must be made using the callback logic from the previous request.
+These nesting callbacks can then make it difficult to debug and handle error cases.
+Therefore callbacks can break badly when some logical ordering of responses is needed.

+### Promises ###
+#### Advantage ####
+Promises make it easier to compose asynchronous operations.
+One key advantage of Promises is they have the ability to unify various diverse and incompatible conventions and patterns.
+They will increasingly be untilised by asynchronous browser APIs as they have combined handling of both normal exceptions and asynchronous errors.
+They allow an API to wait for just one result from a multiple of concurrent pending promises.

+#### Disadvantage ####
+A disadvantage of Promises are they only work well for single asynchronous results and don't help with larger data synchronization.
+This means they would not suit recurring events, as they only operate on a single value at a time.
+This also makes them slower compared to traditional callbacks.

+### Streams ###
+#### Advantage ####
+A major advantage of using Streams is they allow a big amount of control of data buffering.
+This makes it possible to detect things such as when streams start and end, handle errors, chain streams together and even cancel streams.

+#### Disadvantage ####
+One disadvantage of using Stream is it can't be reused.
+This means once a stream is consumed, it can't be used again later in the program.
+This can make an overload of methods, which can make it confusing.